-Where the Fund invests in FDI (as above, these may include total return swaps, credit default swaps, interest rate swaps, currency swaps, options, futures, options on futures, forwards and any other instruments or securities outlined in Appendix B), it shall do so within the limitations specified in Appendix B (subject to the conditions and within the limits laid down by the Central Bank) to assist in achieving its investment objective and to gain exposure to the securities described above.
-The reference assets underlying the total return swaps, if any, shall be any security, basket of securities or eligible indices which are consistent with the investment policy of the Fund which are expected to include, without limitation, indices giving access to the instruments listed above.
-Details of indices utilised by the Fund will be provided in the ICAV's annual report.
-The counterparties to any swap transactions will be institutions subject to prudential supervision and belonging to categories approved by the Central Bank and will not have discretion over the assets of the Fund.
-These FDI (each of which is described in further detail in Appendix B) may be dealt OTC or be listed or traded on the Regulated Markets set out in Appendix E.
+The Fund may engage in transactions in a range of FDI, namely total return swaps, futures and options on futures and forward currency exchange contracts in accordance with the limitations set down in Appendix B (subject to the conditions and within the limits laid down by the Central Bank) to assist in achieving its investment objective and to gain exposure to the equities described above.
+The reference assets underlying the total return swaps, if any, shall be any security, basket of securities or eligible indices which are consistent with the investment policy of the Fund which are expected to include, without limitation, equity indices giving access to equity securities of companies domiciled in, listed in, or the main business of which is in, the United States.
+Details of equity indices utilised by the Fund will be provided in the ICAV's annual report.
+The counterparties to all swap transactions will be institutions subject to prudential supervision and belonging to categories approved by the Central Bank and will not have discretion over the assets of the Fund.
+These FDI (each of which is described in further detail in Appendix B) may be dealt in OTC or be listed or traded on the Regulated Markets set out in Appendix E.

-The Fund may generate leverage where FDI are used.
-In implementing its investment policy, the Fund is generally expected to be leveraged at around 700% of its Net Asset Value.
-The Fund may have higher levels of leverage on a short-term basis, including in atypical or volatile market conditions and through the use of FDI disclosed above, however leverage is not expected to exceed 1000% of its Net Asset Value.
+In implementing its investment policy, the Fund is generally not expected to be leveraged.
+It may generate leverage if FDI are used; however such leverage is not expected to exceed 30% of the Fund's Net Asset Value.
 For the purposes of this disclosure, leverage is investment exposure gained through the use of FDI.
-It is calculated by aggregating the underlying market or notional values of all of the FDI held by the Fund.
+It is calculated by aggregating the underlying market or notional values of derivative instruments.